OscarMui/hkma-hackathon/README.md

-# ML Sandbox
+# HKMA ML Hackathon

-Sandbox for Machine Learning testing
+Code for HKMA hackathon themed Harnessing Open and Alternative Data for Next-Gen Analytics in HKMA.

 ## Installation